wilsonli5000/C-programming/Comments.md

 *	Object code generation: g++ -c sample.cpp
 *	Linking: Links necessary .o files into a single executive file. example: g++ main.o BigInteger.o -o main

+Separate Compilation:
+*	"make" will only make necessary recompilation.
+Makefile sepcifies the dependency of files.
+Two parts for each rule, target and dependent file list. eg. main.o main.cpp BigInteger.h

+	Second line is the command to generate the target.
+This line starts with a tab. eg. 	g++ -c main.cpp

+	In terminal, we can make specific target by "make main.o".

+	Tricks: we can define variables in Makefile.
+Shortcut variable notations: \$@ -> target, \$^ -> dependency list, \$< -> left most item in dependency list.

+	Fake targets: clean:
+				rm main.o BigInteger.o
+	.PHONY: clean

+	This can remove all the .o files.